-In the scenario under concern, GEN-6 has been identified as one major source of the voltage sags.
+In the scenario under concern, GEN-9 has been identified as the major source of the voltage sags.
 Consequently, a reduction of its rotor angle excursion due to the fault could significantly improve the post-fault voltage evolutions.
 This can be achieved by reducing the critical generator's prefault active power and re-dispatching the power difference to appropriate non-critical generators.

 The results of such a re-dispatch are presented next.
-The power output of GEN-6 was reduced by merely 50 MW (from 700 to 650 MW) while the power output of GEN-13 was increased to cover the difference.
-These two generators were chosen, because GEN-6 has a large contribution to the severe voltage sags at buses 15, 16, 21, 23 and 24, while the sensitivities shown in Fig. 5 suggest that a rotor angle increase of GEN-13 tends to increase the same voltage magnitudes.
+The power output of GEN-9 was reduced by merely 50 MW (from 850 to 800 MW) while the power output of GEN-8 was increased to cover the difference.
+These two generators were chosen, because GEN-9 has a large contribution to the severe voltage sags at Buses 26 to 29, while the sensitivities shown in Fig. 8 suggest that a rotor angle increase of GEN-8 tends to increase the voltage magnitudes at the most critical Buses 28 and 29.
 Alternatively, any other generator with a negligible sensitivity could have been chosen to compensate the power reduction of the critical generator.
-In this test scenario the critical group of machines, which is the group that will loose synchronism in case of a fault cleared a little after the critical clearing time, consists of GEN-6 and GEN-7.
-Due to the tight coupling of those two generators, a preventive control applied to one of them will as well have a positive affect on the other.
+In this test scenario the critical group of machines, which is the group that will loose synchronism in case of a fault cleared a little after the critical clearing time, consists of solely GEN-9.